akamai-devops-APJ/akamai_compute/01-k38s-nginx-secure/README.md

 6. Deploys certificates
 7. deploys ingress controller

-``Post steps`` Update DNS A records with your hostname and Linode NodeBalancer external IP and access your web application on K38 cluster secure running on Linode Kubernetes
+Thereafter, Update DNS A records with your hostname with Linode NodeBalancer external IP and access your web application running on Linode Kubernetes.

 ## Installation